-Most men with stage 1 non-seminoma will have active surveillance - regular blood tests, X-rays and scans to check your condition.
-This means you will only have extra treatment if your condition changes.
+Most men with stage 1 non-seminoma will have regular blood tests, X-rays and scans to monitor their condition.
+If there are any changes in your condition, you can have treatment.

 If your cancer has spread to other parts of your body or you are thought to have a high risk of the cancer coming back (recurrence) your doctor may recommend chemotherapy.